The State of the Haw River – Past and Present

 Point Source Pollution:

 Many cities and towns in the Haw River watershed, including Greensboro, Reidsville, Burlington, Chapel Hill, Durham and Pittsboro empty their treated wastewater into the Haw River or its tributaries.
 Although modern treatment plants are capable of discharging cleaner water than in the past, problems arise when equipment fails or when factories discharge unacceptable pollutants (including high nutrient levels) into the wastewater before treatment.
 Such failures can result in short toxic bursts into the river, which are dangerous to aquatic life.
 This source of pollution is a major cause of decline and extinction of endangered species of mussels and other river life.
 Excess nitrogen and phosphates in the wastewater provide nutrients for algae blooms.
 Many of the pharmaceuticals and chemicals in personal and home cleaning products are not removed in the treatment process and may be sources of carcinogens or endocrine disrupters.
 Another serious issue is that municipal wastewater treatment plants also treat wastewater from industries.
-Pre-treatment programs to capture heavy metals and chemicals only do part of the job, and many of the thousands of unregulated newer chemicals used in industry are not monitored or regulated, and end up in the effluent.
-All these pollutants also end up in the sewage sludge (bio-solids) that are land applied to agricultural pastures and fields and may be re-entering the creeks and river through run-off and migration through soil in stormwater events.
+Pre-treatment programs to capture heavy metals and chemicals only do part of the job, and many of the thousands of unregulated newer chemicals (emerging contaminants) used in industry are not monitored or regulated, and end up in the effluent.
+The Haw River watershed has one of the highest levels in NC for unregulated industrial chemicals such as PFAS and 1,4-dioxane.
+Read more about industrial contaminants.
+These pollutants also end up in the sewage sludge (bio-solids) that are land applied to agricultural pastures and fields and may be re-entering the creeks and river through run-off and migration through soil in stormwater events.

 The total nutrient load in the Haw River and Jordan Lake from wastewater is contributing to the listing of several sections of the Haw– and all of Jordan Lake on the EPA 303(d) impaired waters list in 2006 and 2008.
-A TMDL has been written for the chlorophyll a impairment, but the waters are on the current list as impaired for pH and turbidity (caused by excessive algae).
+A TMDL has been written for the chlorophyll a impairment, but the waters are still impaired for pH and turbidity (caused by excessive algae).
 In 2009 state rules were finally passed into law to begin reducing pollution in all waters that drain to Jordan Lake –the vast majority of the Haw River watershed.
 These laws are meant to reduce nutrient pollution over time from all sources – wastewater treatment plants, development, agriculture, roads and existing cities and suburbs where stormwater controls are inadequate.
-Unfortunately, the implementation schedule for the rules has been weakened under the current legislature in NC for the past two years.
+Unfortunately, the implementation schedule for the rules has been stalled or weakened under the NC General Assembly since 2011.

 Non-point Source Pollution:

 Runoff from the land, containing pesticides, fertilizers, metals, manure, road salt, leaking gas and oil from automobiles, and other pollutants are an important threat to the Haw River watershed.
 Sources of these pollutants, carried by stormwater, include farms, lawns, paved urban areas and roads, construction sites, timbering operations, golf courses and home septic systems.
 Non-point source pollution can quickly kill a stream by introducing organic and inorganic pollutants that can result in decreased oxygen, or poison aquatic life forms.
+Nutrient pollution can over-enrich waters leading to algae blooms that threaten aquatic life.
 Approximately 2/3 of the nutrient pollution in the Haw River is caused by non-point source pollution.
+The Haw River watershed is also home to many concentrated animal feeding operations (CAFO) , primarily poultry, that can add significantly to the nutrient load in the river.
+Read more about CAFO pollution.

 Erosion of sediment into a stream can smother aquatic life and clog the gills of fish as well as cut off needed light to underwater plants.
 Fast growth in the Triangle and Triad regions has meant an explosion of road and housing construction contributing to erosion problems.
 The Haw Riverkeeper plays a strong role in making sure our sediment and erosion control laws are enforced so that streams are not filled with mud.
 The popularity of golf course developments brings its own set of run-off problems when fairways double as waste water effluent sprayfields, inadequate for the job, and the chemicals used to fight pests and weeds on fairways and greens can runoff into streams.

-Fracking: Hydraulic Fracturing (fracking) for shale gas has been linked to water pollution, contaminated drinking water wells, air pollution and earthquakes.
+Our Concerns about Fracking: Hydraulic Fracturing (fracking) for shale gas has been linked to water pollution, contaminated drinking water wells, air pollution and earthquakes.
 The southeast area of the Haw River watershed is in the Triassic Basin where shale gas has been identified.
-Although NC currently has a moratorium on issuing any permits for fracking to begin, the process is in place to set rules and regulations to allow it by late 2014.
+Although NC has not issued any permits for fracking to begin, we will remain on watch for applications.
 The Haw River Assembly does not believe fracking can be done safely due to the inherent risks of injecting toxic chemicals deep underground; fracturing geologic structures that may have existing fractures; the enormous amount of water needed to frack; and the lack of viable options for the millions of gallons of contaminated frack wastewater.
-HRA has joined with grassroots, public health and environmental groups from across NC to work for a permanent ban on fracking in NC.
+Recent studies have shown that methane releases throughout the process of fracking and its transport are contributing to greenhouse gases that are causing climate change.
+HRA has joined with grassroots, public health and environmental groups from across NC to keep fracking out of NC.